RickGelhausen/ORFBounder/README.md

 uv run call_ORFBounder.py -c config.tsv -r output
 ```

-> **⚠️ Platform Note:** This tool was developed and tested on a Linux system.
+> **⚠️ Platform Note:** This tool was developed and tested on a Linux system (Ubuntu 22.04.5 LTS, Ubuntu 20.04 LTS).
 It should not contain Linux-specific commands, but it was never tested on Windows or macOS.

 ### Required Files